A person stands in front of a screen with colorful lines of code projected over their face and body.

 SaaS Software

-the Mystery: Who Are Project Engineers?
+the Enigma: Who Are Project Engineers?

 “A project engineer is the unified force that unites every part of an engineering pursuit,” — whispered the trend forecaster